Back to site

 Rental market

 The rental market has become even more unstable as smaller landlords leave the market.
 Some landlords coming off fixed rate mortgages or interest only arrangements are being forced to sell by their banks, as they can no longer afford the mortgage payments.
 When tenants move out, at least 50% of our manged properties are being sold instead of re-let.
-This is partially due to the landlords not being able to increase the rent to compensate for increased costs, the most significant of which is increased mortgage interest.
+This is partially due to the landlords not being able to increase the rent to compensate for increased costs.
 But landlords are also very nervous about the perceived pro-tenant bias of the RTB and increased regulation.
 The positive side of this for the rental market is that most of these properties are being sold to first time buyers who are vacating another rental property.

 Conclusion

-As we enter Q4 2024 we have a seller’s market with a very low supply of properties and lots of highly motivated buyers with funding in place who are keen to complete a purchase as soon as possible.
+As we approach the end of 2024 we have a seller’s market with a very low supply of properties and a database with lots of highly motivated buyers with funding in place who are keen to complete a purchase as soon as possible.

 Please send me an email at phil@ckp.ie or call me on his mobile 087-279 9131 if you want to talk about your specific needs or to schedule a free sales consultation at your property.